yukarasan/15_del4/README.md

 ## Further Contribution
 This project is free for other developers to contribute to.
 We recommend reading our documentation before contributing.
+We've made a Javadoc folder, which can be found in the project folder.

 ## License
 [Technical University of Denmark]